joshglenn/react-native-wiki/Roadmap.md

 * Turn on Nodes by default for new React Native apps.
 Owner: [Aaron Chiu](https://github.com/AaaChiuuu).
 ETA: June
     * Nodes is a new mechanism for layout that should improve performance and fix several longstanding dysfunctions.
     * It's currently available but has to be explicitly enabled.
 We need it to be compatible with existing features before flipping it to the default.
+* Significantly improve performance, focusing on Android.
+Owner: [Aaron Chiu](https://github.com/AaaChiuuu).
+ETA: June
+    * There's a number of performance improvements so this breaks down into a lot of smaller issues.

 ## Developer Experience